BeatrootApp/lyrics_finder/README.md

 ```ruby
   fetcher.search 'idina menzel', 'let it go'
 ```
-Which will return and array with all the verses of the song as strings, or `nil` if it cannot found the song.
+Which will return and array with all the verses of the song as strings, or `nil` if it cannot found the song in any of the websites.

 ## Example